The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Log Calabi-Yau pairs

 is a proper continuous map. \end{lemma} \begin{proof} Since $U$ is affine, the generators $x_1,\dots,x_n$ give a closed immersion $U\hookrightarrow\bbA^n_k$.
 So the lemma follows from the properness of the coordinate-wise norm map $(\bbA^n_k)^\an\to\bbR^n_{\ge 0}$. \end{proof}

 \begin{lemma} There is an ample divisor $F$ on $Y$ such that $-F|_U$ is effective. \end{lemma} \begin{proof} Let $L$ be any ample line bundle on $Y$.
 Since $U$ is affine, $L^\vee|_U$ is globally generated.
-Choose any nonzero section $s$ of $L^\vee|_U$, viewed as a rational section of $L^\vee$ on $Y$, and the associated Cartier divisor $F$ is what we want. \end{proof}
+Choose any nonzero section $s$ of $L^\vee|_U$, viewed as a rational section of $L^\vee$ on $Y$, and we take $-F$ to be the associated Cartier divisor. \end{proof}

-\begin{remark} The homeomorphism $\Sigma_{(Y,D)}^\ess\simeq\Sk(U)$ in \cref{lem:essential_skeleton}(\ref{lem:essential_skeleton:comparison}) induces an integral simplicial cone complex structure on $\Sk(U)$.
-By the weak factorization theorem (see \cite{Abramovich_Torification_and_factorization}), any two snc compactifications of $U$ are related by a zigzag of simple blowups.
-Therefore, $\Sk(U)$ has an intrinsic conical piecewise $\bbZ$-linear structure\footnote{We omit its formal definition, because it will not play any role in our proofs.}.
-For any point $b\in\Sk(U)\setminus 0$, this structure does not give a well-defined tangent space at $b$.
-Nevertheless, any multiplies of the tangent vector at $b$ in the direction of $\overrightarrow{0b}$ is well-defined. \end{remark}